cyrenity/terraform-kvm-openstack/README.md

 # terraform-kvm-openstack
+[THIS IS WORK IN PROGRESS]

-Installing Openstack on KVM infrastructure using Terraform
+Installing Openstack on KVM infrastructure using Ansible & Terraform

-### Start bootstrap process using ansible playbook
+This ansible playbook will setup following
+  * Faucet - Openflow controller
+  * OVS bridge for the infrastructure
+  * Setup KVM instances using Terraform
+  * Deploy OpenStack Services using Kolla-Ansible (NOT YET DONE)

-* Variables are stored in `group_vars/all` file
+Variables are stored in `group_vars/all` file

-* Terraform related variables are inside `variable.tf` file
+### Start bootstrap process
+To initilize the process, issue:

 ```bash
 ansible-playbook playbook.yml --ask-become-pass
 ```

 ### Cleanup
+To clean-up, issue:
 ```bash
 ansible-playbook cleanup-playbook.yml --ask-become-pass
 ```

-WORK IN PROGRESS